Re-oaking the Valley

 - Acorns to Oaks connects students with oak woodlands.
 Students get outside to learn about oaks, plant acorns, and care for oak seedlings.

-- Community Oak Planting Days each fall are an opportunity for anyone in the community to come out and plant an oak tree.
+- Community Oak Volunteer Days in fall and spring are an opportunity for anyone in the community to plant and take care of new oak trees.

-- Oak Monitoring Team seeks volunteers to track plantings and give seedlings the help they need to survive the first few years.
+- Oak Monitoring Team is a volunteer crew that tracks plantings and give seedlings the help they need to survive the first few years.

 - Kit for Teachers offers resources for those that wish to teach about oaks and lead acorn plantings